zzerexx/scripts/README.md

 F9 to toggle

 # Synapse to Script-Ware
-Updated June 9, 2021
+Updated July 20, 2021
-Allows you to use Synapse exclusive functions with Script-Ware v2
+Allows you to use Synapse functions on Script-Ware!

 **Loader**
 ```lua